phpbb/phpbb/phpBB/docs/vagrant.md

 ## How it all works

-When you vagrant up, the Laravel/Homestead box is transparently loaded as a Virtual Machine on your computer.
+When you vagrant up, the Laravel/Homestead box is transparently loaded as a Virtual Machine on your computer (this may take several minutes the very first time while it downloads the VM image to your computer).
 Your local phpBB repository clone is mirrored/shared with the VM, so you can work on the phpBB code on your computer, and see the changes immediately when you browse to phpBB at the URL provided by the VM.

 This is very similar to traditional methods of working with a local WAMP/MAMP stack, except the webserver is now being provided by a VM of a Linux server.
 The advantages here are the exact same Linux server environment is being used by everybody who uses Vagrant with phpBB, so there will be consist behaviour unlike when everybody is developing on different versions of PHP, server configurations, etc.